Copperas Cove ISD shatters Peanut Butter Bowl mark

 “The main goal was to fight hunger in Copperas Cove, and I think we accomplished that task.”

-Cove High donated half of the peanut butter to the My Brother’s House food pantry and the other half to Baptist Benevolence Ministry.
-Both of those organizations are Cove nonprofits.
+Copperas Cove High School donated half of the peanut butter to the My Brother’s House food pantry and the Baptist Benevolence Ministry.

 Members of both recipients were floored by seeing that amount of peanut butter, Buckram said.

-Riding the high of collecting over 8,000 jars this year, Buckram said he already expects more next year.
+Riding the high of collecting over 8,000 jars this year — nearly double the 4,058 collected in 2022 — Buckram said he already expects more next year.

-“I know we’re going to have more next year, so we got to start a little bit earlier next year and try to get Robert Griffin III and Charles ‘Peanut’ Tillman also involved next year, too,” he said, referring to former NFL players who once played for Cove High.
+“I know we’re going to have more next year, so we got to start a little bit earlier next year and try to get Robert Griffin III and Charles ‘Peanut’ Tillman also involved next year, too,” he said.

-The statewide peanut butter drive started as a football game in San Antonio called the Peanut Butter Bowl in 2016.
-Continuing with the two San Antonio schools for a couple of years, the idea spread to several other schools.
+The peanut butter drive started as a football game in San Antonio called the Peanut Butter Bowl.
+The idea sparked the interest of Round Rock Stony Point, which Copperas Cove played for its Peanut Butter Bowl one year.

 The peanut butter drive has evolved into a competition of numerous schools to see which one can collect the most peanut butter.